RIT-EVT/IMU/docs/source/srs.rst

 processing of data and manages CAN network communication for the IMU.
 The BNO055 is used to obtain the orientation measurements.

-* list some boards that will use the data (PDO vs SDO read)?
+* list some boards that will use the data
 * difference between linear acceleration data and accelerometer data?

 User Interfaces